FAQs

 Will you also meet with my child?

-No. The parent coach has a relationship with you and not with your child.
-Although we will be talking about your child during parent coaching sessions, the parent coach is not able to become your child’s therapist.
+No. The co-parenting therapist has a relationship with you and not with your child.
+Although we will be talking about your child during co-parenting therapy sessions, the co-parenting therapist is not able to become your child’s therapist.
 This is a protection of your right to confidentiality and ensures that there is no conflict of interest.

 Can my children come to sessions?

-No. Parent coaching is for parent’s only and not for children.
+No. Co-parenting therapy is for parents only and not for children.

-Parent coaching sessions are 30 minutes.
-The initial session is 45 to 60 minutes.
+Co-parenting therapy sessions are 45 minutes.
+The initial session is 60-90 minutes.

-Does the cost change if I come to co-parenting alone?
+Does the cost change if I come to co-parenting therapy alone?

 No. The cost is the same whether both parents are seen together, or whether one parent is seen individually.

-How many times a week can I come to parent coaching sessions?
+How many times a week can I come to co-parenting therapy?

 You may come as many times in a week as you would like, provided there is availability.
 Only one session per day.

-Is parent coaching available by phone, text or email?
+Is co-parenting therapy available by phone, text or email?

-No. Parent coaching is only available in person.
-The parent coach will not respond to your parenting questions by phone, text or email.
+No. Co-parenting therapy is only available in person.
+The co-parenting therapist will not respond to your parenting questions by phone, text or email.